myhdl/site-myhdl/examples/flipflops.md

 title:   Flip-flops and Latches
 layout:  article
 summary.md: |
-    Learn about the following MyHDL features and techniques:

     * modelling and simulating small sequential devices
     * waveform viewing
     * automatic conversion to Verilog